Get my recommendation for key nutrients to add to your diet to reduce blood pressure naturally.

-Adopting my Pan-Asian Mediterranean (PAM) diet will go a long way toward helping you lower your blood pressure.
-But even if you stick to my healthy eating plan 100 percent of the time, you may still not get the most protective levels of key nutrients needed to combat high blood pressure.
+Following my Pan-Asian Modified Mediterranean (PAMM) diet will go a long way toward helping you lower your blood pressure.
+But even if you stick to my low blood pressure diet 100 percent of the time, you may still not get the most protective levels of key nutrients needed to reduce high blood pressure.
 That’s because our soils have been depleted through decades of artificial fertilization and intensive farming, so many of our foods no longer have the ideal amount of natural antioxidants.

-A High-Potency Multinutrient Plus Omega-3 Essential Fatty Acids
+Reduce High Blood Pressure With a High-Potency Multinutrient and Omega-3 Essential Fatty Acids

 The two core nutritional supplements that I recommend you take every day—no matter what your health status—are a high-potency multinutrient and omega-3 essential fatty acids.
-Taking a multi will even out the natural fluctuations in your diet and offset specific age- and medication-related deficiencies, while the omega-3s can get inside cardiac cells and provide many health benefits—including helping to lower blood pressure.
-Click here to get my specific recommendations on what a high-quality multinutrient should contain.
+Taking a multi will even out the natural fluctuations in your diet and offset specific age- and medication-related deficiencies, while the omega-3s can get inside cardiac cells and provide many health benefits—including helping to reduce blood pressure.
+I recommend a multinutrient with vitamin B, C, vanadium, calcium, magnesium, and much more.

 The “Awesome Foursome” is my name for the supplements coenzyme Q10, L-carnitine, magnesium, and D-ribose, which are crucial for cellular energy production.
 That’s important because the heart requires an immense amount of energy to be its most efficient.
 Everyone with cardiovascular concerns, particularly those trying to lower blood pressure naturally, should take these four supplements daily.

-I recommend nattokinase supplements regularly to promote normal blood pressure.
+I recommend nattokinase supplements regularly to promote normal blood pressure and reduce high blood pressure.
 I have seen it result in such significant improvements that patients are often able to cut down, and sometimes even cut out, their high blood pressure medication.
 Nattokinase supplements are widely available in health food stores.
 As for dosage, start at 50 mg a day and raise the dose to 100 mg after a week.
-Note that people taking pharmaceutical blood thinners such as Coumadin (warfarin) should not take nattokinase because the combination may thin the blood too much.
+Note that people taking pharmaceutical blood thinners such as Coumadin (warfarin) should not take natural blood pressure reducers like nattokinase because the combination may thin the blood too much.

-Garlic is an excellent natural blood thinner.
-So effective, in fact, that I instruct some patients to lay off garlic if they are on a pharmaceutical blood thinner like Coumadin.
-And as for its effect on blood pressure, a recent Australian review of 11 studies in which patients with high blood pressure were randomly given garlic or a placebo found that garlic can lower blood pressure as effectively as some drugs.
+2. Garlic is an excellent natural blood pressure reducer.
+It is so effective as a blood thinner that I instruct some patients to lay off garlic if they are on a pharmaceutical blood thinner like Coumadin.
+As for its effect on blood pressure, a recent Australian review of 11 studies in which patients with high blood pressure were randomly given garlic or a placebo found that garlic can reduce blood pressure as effectively as some drugs.

-Hawthorn, like garlic, helps to lower blood pressure.
-Although hawthorn has been used medicinally for centuries, in the last 100 years it has become increasingly popular for cardiovascular health, including to lower blood pressure.
+3. Hawthorn, like garlic, is a natural blood pressure reducer.
+Although hawthorn has been used medicinally for centuries, in the last 100 years it has become increasingly popular for cardiovascular health, including to reducer blood pressure.
 Hawthorn acts in a fashion similar to a commonly prescribed class of high blood pressure medicines called ACE inhibitors, especially when combined with a garlic supplement.
 Specifically, the combination of hawthorn and garlic inhibits angiotensin converting enzyme (ACE), minimizing the production of angiotensin II, a powerful blood vessel constrictor responsible for increasing blood pressure.
 I recommend 1,000–1,500 mg daily of hawthorn taken in divided doses.

-Ongoing research has shown that oral melatonin supplements can promote the dipping process.
+Ongoing research has shown that oral melatonin can act as a natural supplement to lower blood pressure by promoting the dipping process.
 Not surprisingly, the studies indicate that melatonin improves sleep quality, which allows the body to relax more.
 But they also show that melatonin is involved in biochemical reactions that influence blood pressure levels.
 I suggest 2.5 mg of melatonin at bedtime.

+5. Folate reduces high blood pressure risk.
 In a study reported in the Journal of the American Medical Association, women who took more than 1,000 mcg a day of folate (folic acid) had an astonishing 46 percent lower risk of high blood pressure than those getting less than 200 mcg a day.
-(Discover why women are especially susceptible to high blood pressure and its negative impact on health.)
-While researchers have yet to explain the reason for the association between high folate intake and lower blood pressure, we do know that folic acid reduces homocysteine levels, and high homocysteine levels are toxic to blood vessels in the brain and heart.
+While researchers have yet to fully explain how high folate intake is a natural remedy for high blood pressure, we do know that folic acid reduces homocysteine levels, and high homocysteine levels are toxic to blood vessels in the brain and heart.